Welcome to Cape Town Class!

 The children also have access to TTrockstars, My Maths and Numbots to support their Maths progression through app and online resources.

-This autumn term we will focus on the following topics:
+This spring term we will focus on the following topics:

 Year 5